 The provisions of this subclause shall not operate so as to prejudice the rights of the State to determine any lease licence or other right or title in accordance with the other provisions of this Agreement.

+Sale of Land Act 2

 (4) Notwithstanding the provisions of the Sale of Land Act 1970, the Company shall, subject to the prior consent of the Minister, have the right during the currency of any lease or leases or occupancy rights granted to it under subclause (1) to enter into an agreement to sell any lot the subject of such lease or leases or occupancy rights on condition that the purchaser erects on such lot within 2 years from the date of such agreement, buildings or structures of a type and to a value to be approved by the Minister.

-Royalties
+Royalties 2